JeremiahKaren/35percent.github.io/_posts/2020-02-10-heygate-final-chapter-funding-affordable-housing-review.md

 Such funding has been available since 2016 when Sadiq Khan [announced](https://www.london.gov.uk/what-we-do/housing-and-land/homes-londoners-affordable-homes-programme-2016-21) a £4.6bn funding programme, but Lendlease hasn't applied for it.

-Despite the Regeneration Agreement's contractual obligation and the 2013 planning committee's intention, Monday's [committee report for the final phase]() Southwark states:
+Despite the 2013 planning committee's intention and the Regeneration Agreement's obligation, in Monday's [committee report for the final phase]() Southwark now states:

 > "There is no obligation on Lendlease to seek public funds." (para 283)